nestybox/sysbox-ee/docs/user-guide/images.md

 containers, the overhead is 5GB.
 If you deploy 100 system containers, it grows to 50GB.
 And so on.
 You get the point: the overhead can quickly grow.

-To mitigate this, Sysbox has a feature called "inner Docker image sharing" that **significantly** reduces the storage overhead.
+To mitigate this, Sysbox-EE has a feature called "inner Docker image sharing" that **significantly** reduces the storage overhead.
 This feature works by ensuring that multiple system containers created from the same image share preloaded inner Docker image layers using Copy-on-Write (COW).